JBZoo-CCK/JBZoo/README.md

  * [And many others...](https://github.com/JBZoo/JBZoo/graphs/contributors)

-## How to run unit tests
+## PHP Unit tests
-Now we are checking only copyrights and some codes style.
+Unfortunately now we are checking only copyrights and some code styles.
 [See details](https://travis-ci.org/JBZoo/JBZoo).

 ```sh
 make